KrasniKot/holbertonschool-machine_learning/supervised_learning/README.md

 * What is a pooling layer?
 * Forward propagation over convolutional and pooling layers
 * Back propagation over convolutional and pooling layers
 * How to build a CNN using Tensorflow and Keras

+# Deep Convolutional Architectures:
+- What is a skip connection?
+- What is a bottleneck layer?
+- What is the Inception Network?
+- What is ResNet?
+ResNeXt?
+DenseNet?
+- How to replicate a network architecture by reading a journal article*